-Everything you need to know about carbon offsetting
+Carbon Offsetting: Everything you need to know about how to offset your carbon

 So, let’s chat about carbon offsetting.
 It all begins with your carbon footprint…